-European leaders meeting for emergency talks in Brussels are struggling to resolve tensions over how to handle this year’s influx of refugees, amid warnings that the continued uncertainly could threaten the European Union itself.
+European leaders meeting for emergency talks in Brussels have lashed out at each other over how to deal with this year’s influx of refugees, amid warnings that the continued uncertainty could threaten the European Union itself.

 The leaders were meeting nine days after Hungary sealed its southern border with Croatia, pushing thousands of refugees into Slovenia.
-In the past week alone, more than 62,000 migrants have arrived in Slovenia, which has a population of just two million.
-A draft statement of leaders, leaked ahead of the meeting, proposed to bolster EU patrols at Greece’s borders and to send 400 extra guards to Slovenia.
+In the past week, more than 62,000 migrants have arrived in Slovenia.
+Croatia, said 11,500 people crossed into the country on Saturday.
+An estimated 250,000 refugees have passed through the Balkans since mid-September.

-The summit addressed practical issues rather than political ones, including a proposed joint distribution of tasks along the Balkan route.
-European Commission President Jean-Claude Juncker presented a proposed 16-point plan containing emergency measures, as well as increasing border surveillance, properly registering migrants and stopping transfers to the next border without the consent of the neighbouring country.
+The summit addressed practical issues including a proposed joint distribution of tasks along the Balkan route which could be immediately implemented.
+The European Commission President, Jean-Claude Juncker, presented a proposed 16-point plan containing emergency measures, as well as increasing border surveillance, properly registering refugees and stopping bus and train transfers to the next border without the consent of the neighbouring country.